The following is excerpted from the article "From Singing to Speaking," Stroke Connection Magazine, September/October 2005

 - a single, left hemisphere lesion that spares Wernicke’s area (the speech comprehension center of the brain).

 If this seems like a match, survivors should ask a speech-language pathologist to determine whether an individual with severely restricted speech output might be a good candidate for melodic intonation therapy.
-The program, including a manual, videotape and stimulus cards, can be implemented by family members.
-For more information on how to obtain it, call 1-888-478-7653 (1-888-4STROKE).
+The program, including a manual, DVD and stimulus cards, can be implemented by family members.
+For more information, you can visit the company's website*.